Coleganet/Daemon/README.md

 # Daemon
-Create on Rancher Desktop a Docker-Desktop Daemon
+Create on Rancher Desktop witch a Docker-Desktop Daemon

  INSTRUCTIONS